 You don’t want cool air escaping in the summer or warm air sneaking out during the winter.
 Worn weather stripping creates drafts around doors and windows and lets in outside air.
 Adjusting your thermostat makes your home more comfortable but drives up your monthly utility costs.
-Replacing old, worn weather stripping ever few years will save you money throughout the seasons.
-It is as simple as pulling off the old strips and tacking down the new.
+Replacing old, worn weather stripping every few years will save you money throughout the seasons.
+It is as simple as pulling off the old strips and tacking down the new ones.

 Change the Filter

 The filter on your HVAC system traps dust, dirt, and other contaminants, giving you better air quality in your home.
 Monthly checks help you know when the filter is too clogged to work properly.
 The best filters help with both air quality and keep your HVAC system running well.
 The disposable, pleated, high-efficiency filters not only keep the dirt at bay but trap viruses and bacteria as well.

 Clean the Condensate Pipe